Anti-Nazi League: 1992–2004

 ANL's relaunch was criticised by other anti-racists.
 The recently launched broad-based Anti-Racist Alliance said: "The ANL is an exercise in nostalgia.
 These people are living off the glory of a few years in the late 1970s, when we're setting up a long-term challenge to racism in Europe, an anti-racist organisation that will live in the community and in the mainstream of political life."
 ARA's chair Ken Livingstone used his column in The Sun to denounce the ANL as an SWP front.
 Anti-fascist magazine Searchlight criticised the "politics of deceit being practised by the SWP", accusing the ANL of deliberately exaggerating the danger posed by the BNP.

 In 1993, the ANL organised a demonstration, attended by up 15,000 people (and marred by police provocation and violence) at the BNP's bookshop in Welling, in the wake of the killing nearby of black teenager Stephen Lawrence, attended by Stephen's mother Doreen Lawrence; ARA held a rival protest in central London on the same day.
 However, Doreen Lawrence came to realise that the ANL was a "front for the Socialist Workers Party".
 She later wrote that "the various groups that had taken an interest in Stephen's death were tearing each other apart and were in danger of destroying our campaign which we wanted to keep focused and dignified", and Doreen and Neville Lawrence wrote to both the ANL and ARA to demand that they "stop using Stephen's name".

+In 2001, an event it planned in Burnley was banned by the Home Secretary.

 ANL worked with Love Music Hate Racism (based on the earlier Rock Against Racism), from 2002 onwards.